-Today's post is the result of a question from Eric Thant via the “Ask a Question” page.
-Eric asked, “How do I shoot the bulb mode?
-I am using Nikon 10-24 lens with D90.”
+Today's post is the result of a question from Eric Thant, who asked “How do I shoot the bulb mode?”

-That’s simple.
 Bulb mode simply allows the photographer to take a picture for as long as the shutter is depressed (that means pushed down, not sad…).
 You can use bulb mode by choosing manual mode or shutter priority, then start scrolling your selector wheel all the way to the end of the shutter speeds.
-After 25″, 30″, it will show “bulb” or simply the letter “b” on some cameras.
+After 25″ (25 seconds), 30″, it will show “bulb” or simply the letter “b” on some cameras.
 Now you're in bulb mode.
 This means the camera will keep taking a picture until your finger comes off the shutter button.

 Bulb Mode Idea #1: Taking pictures of lightning.
 Bulb is great for shooting lightning because it allows the photographer to stop the exposure when needed based on changing conditions, without being locked into a 30 second exposure.
 When I shoot lightning, I set up the camera on a tripod, set the DSLR to bulb mode, plug in my shutter release, and start an exposure.
 The camera keeps taking a picture as I watch the lightning and imagine how the different lightning bolts will appear on the final image.
 Once the picture in my head of the different strikes looks about right, I stop the exposure.
 This way I can end right after the last lightning bolt instead of waiting around for the 30 seconds to end and hoping another bolt doesn't strike in the same place as another one did.

 Bulb Mode Tip #2: Star trails.
 Shooting star trails is really fun.
 Since the Earth rotates, the stars change their position in the sky.
 By using bulb mode and an exposure of 20 minutes or more, you can capture beautiful star trails at night.
 The stars look like they are all streaking falling stars.